Phnom Penh: Giant potatoes with palm sugar

 Potatoes with palm syrup, home-cooking in Phnom Penh

 I had noticed the giant potatoes which were sitting around in a basket in Kanary’s kitchen, and I was wondering what they were used for.
-I found out the other day when The Grandma invited me for potatoes with palm sugar.
+I found out when The Grandma (Kanary’s mom) invited me for potatoes with palm sugar.

 The big potatoes are of a species that I was told you can only find in Cambodia and not in the neighboring countries Thailand and Vietnam.
-It is white inside, and it is not sweet but tastes like most potatoes in Denmark, that is, not of much, but they are delicious dipped in palm sugar.
+They are white inside and not sweet but taste like most potatoes in Denmark, that is, not of much, but they are delicious dipped in palm sugar.

 Palm sugar can only be made during dry season, and The Grandma usually buys a lot at a time.
 When stored correctly, the palm sugar can last for a very long time, but to prevent the syrup from going bad, you must use a clean spoon everytime you take sugar paste from the pot.